COVID-19 Preparedness and Mitigation Protocol

 Residents of Washington DC and the surrounding areas are subject to many stressors that can cause anxiety.
-It can be difffiuclt to relax when there is bumper to bumper traffic at all hours of the day, and the hustle and bustle of the city can be overwhelming.
+It can be difficult to relax when there is bumper-to-bumper traffic at all hours of the day, and the hustle and bustle of the city can be overwhelming.
 Part of anxiety management therapy is learning how to cope with and manage these every-day stressors.

-Many stressors result from living in the bustling DC area, and these can spark considerable anger in individuals.
-If it seems like a real struggle to tame this anger, then it may be appropriate to use the services of a psychotherapist or professional counselor.
-The main goal of anger management counseling is to help the patient recognize in a new way what makes him or her angry, and teach how to get to a better, more constructive response to these triggers as quickly as possible.
-As an experienced psychotherapist, I work with my patients to reveal the sources of the anger, manage these triggers effectively through awareness and insight, shore up these gains through tailored relaxation techniques, and then, when necessary, learn how to adopt and integrate healthy forms of self-assertion, rather than aggression.
-To learn if I might be a good fit as your anger management therapist, don’t hesitate to contact me today.
+If it seems like a real struggle to tame angry responses in your relationship(s), then it may be appropriate to use the services of a psychotherapist or professional counselor.
+The main goal of anger moderation counseling is to help the patient/client recognize in a new way what makes him or her angry---emotional antecedents, for example--and to adopt better, more constructive responses as quickly as possible.
+As an experienced psychotherapist, I work with people to excavate the truer (or additional) sources of the present-day anger, manage these triggers effectively through awareness and insight, shore up these gains through tailored relaxation techniques and clarifying what's really important, and then, when necessary, learn how to adopt and integrate healthy forms of self-assertion, rather than aggression.
+To learn if I might be a good fit as your anger moderation therapist, let's have a brief phone conversation.